scott-ftf/pirate_uri/README.md

 The purpouse of the URI scheme is to enable users to easily make payments by simply clicking links on webpages or scanning QR codes

 ## Description
-The current Pirate Chain URI scheme is base loosely off the Bitcoin [[1] BIP21](https://github.com/bitcoin/bips/blob/master/bip-0021.mediawiki) proposal with ceretain modifications.
+The current Pirate Chain URI scheme is based loosely off the Bitcoin [[1] BIP21](https://github.com/bitcoin/bips/blob/master/bip-0021.mediawiki) proposal with certain modifications.

-* **Note:** *Future iterations are slated to bring the URI handeling in line with the Z-cash [[2] ZIP-0321](https://zips.z.cash/zip-0321) proposal.
-Features of this scheme, such as multipl epayment handling, is not yet supported.*
+* **Note:** *Future iterations are slated to bring the URI handling in line with the Z-cash [[2] ZIP-0321](https://zips.z.cash/zip-0321) proposal.
+Features of this scheme, such as multiple payment handling, is not yet supported.*

 ## URI scheme handler
 Before a Pirate Chain wallet can respond to URI links, the appropriate URI scheme handler must be registered with the users operating system.